simboden/BVtkNodes/README.md

 ### Information

-- **Tested version**: Blender version 2.80 beta and VTK library version 8.2.0.
+- **Tested version**: Blender version 2.80 and VTK library version 8.1.2.
 - **License**: [GPL v3](http://www.gnu.org/licenses/quick-guide-gplv3.html)
 - **Contributors**: Silvano Imboden (s.imboden@cineca.it), Lorenzo Celli, Paul McManus, Tuomo Keskitalo

 ### Prerequisites

-BVTKNodes add-on requires Blender version 2.80 (beta), VTK version 8.2.0 and VTK python wrappers compatible with the Python version used in Blender.
+BVTKNodes add-on has been tested with Blender version 2.80, VTK version 8.1.2 and VTK python wrappers compatible with the Python version used in Blender.
 Easiest way is to
-[Install VTK into Blender Python via Pip](./pip_install_vtk.md) although VTK version may be different.
+[Install VTK into Blender Python via Pip](./pip_install_vtk.md) which currently installs VTK version 8.1.2.
 Another VTK version (7 or later) may be alternatively used, if generated class definitions (gen_VTK*.py files) are also updated (by running populate_db.py and generate.py.
 Warning: Modifications may be